 A prolific recording artist, Ms Groop has made over eighty recordings.
 She has recorded all of Edvard Grieg´s 170 songs (7 CD:s)for the swedish BIS label, Sibelius songs (BIS), Loewe songs (CPO), and complete Allan Pettersson songs (CPO), French opera arias, Arie amorose and Bach Alto Cantatas (Finlandia).
 Her latest recordings include Kalevi Aho´s “Rituals” (BIS 2008) and Mozarts “Requiem”(Sony 2009), Händel’s Messiah in the J.A Hiller version (NDR Kultur 2010) and Per-Henrik Nordgren’s Södergran songs (Alba 2016).

-Groop had a Professor Chair of the Vocal Department at the Sibelius Academy in Helsinki 2009-2013.
-She is a member of the Royal Swedish Music Academy.
+Monica Groop had a Professor Chair of the Vocal Department at the Sibelius Academy in Helsinki 2009-2013.
+She is a member of the Royal Swedish Academy of Music.